Apply for a Construction Chemicals Trading License in Dubai

 Step 5: Sign the lease agreement for your chosen facility

-Typical annual licence fees for a trading activity in Dubai South Business Hub Free Zone start from approximately AED 12,000 to AED 20,000, depending on the package.
+Typical annual license fees for a trading activity in Dubai South Business Hub Free Zone start from approximately AED 12,000 to AED 20,000, depending on the package.
 Visa costs, office space, and any additional regulatory approvals will add to the overall investment.
 It is advisable to consult a registered business setup adviser for a precise cost breakdown tailored to your requirements.

 Licensing and Compliance Requirements